Faizan-Nexus/EVM-GUI/README.md

+# EVM-GUI
-# EVM-GUIThis project is a Java-based GUI application simulating an electronic voting machine.
+This project is a Java-based GUI application simulating an electronic voting machine.
 It enables users to vote for candidates by entering a valid voter ID and selecting their preferred candidate.
 The system validates voter IDs from a predefined list and ensures no duplicate votes are cast.
 The application features a simple interface with buttons for each candidate and displays the voting results, including total votes and the winner, in real-time.

 Key Features: